aag-02/Linear-Regression-Project/README.md

 # Linear-Regression-Project

+Contents will be added to this repository in the coming days.

 ### Project Overview
 This project will apply Linear Regression techniques to predict housing prices.
 The primary objective is to demonstrate the effective use of statistical and machine learning methodologies/principles to derive accurate predictions from a set dataset.
 The scope of this project strictly involves implementing and fine-tuning a linear regression model to forecast housing prices.